What is Codex Leicester?

 In 1719, Thomas Coke, the Earl of Leicester himself became an owner of the book till 1759.
 The best part about Codex Leicester was purchased by Thomas Coke at a price that was the highest selling price of the book at that time and since then it has always remained the most expensive book in the world, ever!

 The Codex was then purchased at an auction from the Leicester estate in 1980, the person who purchased it was a wealthy industrialist and renowned art collector Armand Hammer and he purchased it for $5.1 million ( $16 million according to present rates).
 This book was later named Codex Hammer.
 As Hammer commissioned Leonardo Da Vinci scholar, Dr Carlo Pedretti to get the loose pages together and compile the whole book into its original form.
 Then for the next 7 years, he translated pages into the English language and the project got completed in 1987.

 Then Bill Gates, everyone’s favourite billionaire, purchased this book on November 11 in 1994 at a whopping cost of $30, 802, 500 in an auction conducted by Christie’s, and after this, the price paid by Thomas Coke became the second-highest selling price and Bill Gates again was able to maintain the title of the world’s most expensive book for Codex Leicester.

 Bill Gates later scanned the pages of the book into digital files to turn them into wallpaper and screensaver for Windows 95 desktop theme as well.

-The book has traveled around the world.
+The book has travelled around the world.
 The has been the subject of numerous exhibitions across the globe, Codex Leicester recently was on a display at the North Carolina Museum of Art from October 31, 2015, to January 17, 2016.

 Codex Leicester: The most valued book in the world is also the most expensive one.
 Seems legit, right?
-Valuable knowledge comes at valuable price.
+Valuable knowledge comes at a valuable price.